 Reaching a settlement does not mean that a client can immediately access their settlement funds.
 First, all medical providers must be paid for services if they treated the client on a lien basis.
 Basically, a lien allows a client to receive treatment without payment up front in exchange for the guarantee of payment after a settlement has been reached.
 If a settlement is not reached, the client will still be responsible for the amount due to the provider.
 Our office may also work to reduce the liens if possible so that the client may receive as much of their settlement as possible.
 Again, this part of the process can take some time, so it is essential that the client remains patient.
 Wallace Pierce Law will keep the client updated on the progress of this phase, and once all outstanding bills have been paid, the client can come to our office for the disbursement of their check.
 For more information on how medical liens may affect your settlement, read our Liens and Subrogation Overview.

 This article provides a basic outline of the personal injury claim process as it is handled at Wallace Pierce Law.
-If you have any questions about the claim timeline, please communicate with an attorney at our office directly using our Ask A Lawyer forum.
+If you have any questions about the claim timeline, please communicate with an attorney at our office directly using the chat button below.